AndreaDiazCorreia/the-bitdevs-playbook/README.md

 > As BitDevs locations grow, improve, and share new lessons, this playbook will evolve to reflect these insights and strengthen the ecosystem.

 ## How to Use This Playbook
 The playbook mirrors the lifecycle of a BitDevs location: setup, operations, quality control, and closure (if necessary).
 Each section includes steps, templates, and references.
-While reading the full playbook is recommended to understand how BitDevs locations operate as a cohesive network, the following guidance can help based on your role:
+While reading the full playbook is recommended to understand how BitDevs locations operate as a cohesive network, the guidance below helps you get started based on your role.

 - **New Organizers:** Start with Section 2: [“Starting a BitDevs Location”](02-starting-a-bitdevs-location/01-setting-up-a-location) to learn how to set up a new location from scratch.
 Follow with Section 4: [“Quality Control”](04-quality-control/01-core-standards) for standards from day one.
 Then, read Section 6: [“Guide for Organizers”](06-guide-for-organizers/01-roles-and-responsibilities) for team and personal development guidance.
 - **Active Locations:** Focus first on Section 3: [“Running a BitDevs Location”](03-running-a-bitdevs-location/01-meetup-planning-and-coordination) for operational guidance.
-Revisit Section 4; [“Quality Control”](04-quality-control/01-core-standards) regularly.
+Revisit Section 4: [“Quality Control”](04-quality-control/01-core-standards) regularly.
 Refer to Section 6: [“Guide for Organizers”](06-guide-for-organizers/01-roles-and-responsibilities) to continue developing your team and skills.
 - **Sponsors and Supporters:** Refer to Section 7 (“Guide for Sponsors”) for funding models, accountability, and collaboration expectations.
 - **Everyone:** Begin with Section 1: [“Introduction”](01-introduction/01-about-this-playbook) for foundational BitDevs principles, identity, and ethos.
 - **Annexes:** Contain templates, examples, and checklists referenced throughout the playbook for practical use.